ssc-sp/datahub-docs/AdminGuide/unlock-users-pim.md

 User accounts may be disabled from time to time due to inactivity.
 This procedure outlines how to manually unlock them using PIM (Privileged Identity Management).

+## Prerequisite

+Your account must have been granted the following roles:
+- User Administrator for the AU
+- Directory Reader for AAD

 ## Activate PIM

 1. Login to Azure Portal (https://portal.azure.com) and switch to the correct tenant;